dotlang/language/doc/RFE.md

 Assign: You must cast?

 ? - As an example of ambiguity: we have docker-create and docker-build commands.
 This is totally confusing.

+N - Again: Why can't we have named args?
+For function call.
+Maybe they have different name for their inputs.